Germany

 Children’s Sick Pay (Kinderkrankengeld)

 Employees are entitled to time off from work to care for a close relative.
 Caregiver leave can be requested for a maximum of six months.
 During this time, the caregiver is released from work, usually without pay.
 Partial leave in the form of a reduction or distribution of working hours is also possible.
-An interest-free loan can be applied for the caregiver leave.
+Please discuss with hr@ and your manager as necessary.

 Bereavement

 We do allow for two days of bereavement leave before using PTO.
-Please discuss with HR and your supervisor as necessary.
+Please discuss with hr@ and your manager as necessary.

 Special Leave Situations

 There is one day of special paid leave for one’s own wedding.
 The same applies to a parent’s or child’s wedding ceremony, a parent’s golden wedding anniversary or a child’s confirmation or communion.
 Also, in other cases like burglary, you might apply for special leave.
-Please discuss with HR and your supervisor as necessary.
+Please discuss with hr@ and your manager as necessary.

 Special Events